mlabs-haskell/doc-drive-cardano-components/docs/examples/hydra-demo.md

   first (("bad tx-body: " <>) . show) $ createAndValidateTransactionBody bodyContent
 ```

-where `createAndValidateTransactionBody` (respectively the deprecated `makeTransactionBody` which is originally used in the example) is taken from the cardano-api.
+where `createAndValidateTransactionBody` (respectively the deprecated `makeTransactionBody` which is used in the hydra-demo project) is taken from the cardano-api.
 And as `baseBodyContent` we have:

 ```haskell
 baseBodyContent :: TxBodyContent BuildTx AlonzoEra